HaRdIk4451/SeleniumJAVA/README.md

 # Automation Exercise Test Project

 This project automates the testing of the Automation Exercise website (https://automationexercise.com) using Selenium WebDriver and TestNG.
+The project follows best practices in test automation and implements a robust Page Object Model design pattern.

 ## Project Structure